 Although Ohio implied consent laws make it illegal to refuse to take chemical test after being arrested, some people do refuse.
 While violating implied consent laws are a misdemeanor, not a felony, you can still be fined and possibly even briefly incarcerated.

 In addition, you will face an administrative license suspension.
 This means that regardless of whether or not you are ultimately convicted of a DUI, you can lose your license for a year if this is your first refusal.
-If this is your second refusal in six years, you lose your license for two years, and you’ll lose your driving privileges for three years after your third refusal.
+If this is your second refusal, you lose your license for two years, and you’ll lose your driving privileges for three years after your third refusal.
 After your fourth or subsequent refusal, your license is revoked for five years.
 These times are only guidelines, as the suspension can be lengthened if you have ever been actually convicted of an OVI.
 Additionally, you face fees for refusal, as you must pay a $475 fine to get your license returned after the suspension ends.